JennEYoon/datasciY/tasks-6.2020.md

 ### June 2020 tasks, May 23, 2020.

-Start working on some short items to post on my blog, projects.
+  * Start working on some short items to post on my blog, projects.
-Reproduce some covid-19 charts as a starter.
+  * Reproduce some covid-19 charts as a starter.
+  * Install Zoom - practice using it for video calls.